unicef/publicgoods-toolkit/appendix-examples.md

 entire GIS sector enjoys much more open source support than it did before.

-Today, various tools from the original OpenGeo codebase have migrated to other projects, been integrated in proprietary tools from new vendors (chiefly BoundlessGeo), and are all available at significantly lower cost than before.
-Overall, World Bank's OpenGeo investment in open source is a realistic take of success at using open source to achieve goals in a sustainable way.
+Today, various tools from the original GeoNode codebase have migrated to other projects, been integrated in proprietary tools from new vendors (chiefly BoundlessGeo), and are all available at significantly lower cost than before.
+Overall, World Bank's GeoNode investment in open source is a realistic take of success at using open source to achieve goals in a sustainable way.
 The work demonstrates that **open source investment can create many different types of outcomes**.

-For an analysis of OpenGeo's open source work, please see [A Case Study On Institutional Investments In Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf).
+For an analysis of GeoNode's open source work, please see [A Case Study On Institutional Investments In Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf).